Leeds tackling poverty framework

 • Support people experiencing poverty to improve their self-esteem.
 Form respectful relationships with children and families which promote dignity, self-belief and high self-esteem.
 Raise the confidence of those you work with and encourage people to find their voice and challenge their situation.

 d.)
-Improving Material Circumstances
+Improving material circumstances

 The impact of poverty reaches far beyond the presenting circumstances, if left unaddressed, poverty can impact upon long lasting outcomes for children and families.
 This includes impacting on self-esteem, self-worth and mental wellbeing.
 There is growing concern over children and families not having the very basics needed, as defined in Maslow’s hierarchy of needs.

 e.)
-Case Studies; best practice for working with poverty
+Case studies; best practice for working with poverty

 Resources for families experiencing poverty; knowing where families experiencing poverty and its impacts can access support

 Practitioners need to have knowledge of support services within the Council and the area the family reside in, or where to find this information.
-There are a wealth of community services such as foodbanks, uniform and clothing banks, baby bank, voluntary organisations and faith groups in Leeds.
+There is a wealth of community services such as foodbanks, uniform and clothing banks, baby bank, voluntary organisations and faith groups in Leeds.

-Practitioners need to discuss support available with families and help refer to services.
+Practitioners need to discuss support available with families and help refer to services and as well as local knowledge this may be useful Services for families | Leeds.gov.uk and Money Information Centre Leeds | Money Information Centre.
 It is also important that consideration is given to enabling access to services.
 For example, do families have credit on their phone to call a service?
 If referring to a food bank, can the family get to the food bank?
 If referring for debt advice, can the family get to the service?
 Do they need bus fare?
 How many buses do they need to change?
 How do they feel about going?
 Will they need support on the visit from someone?
 Is language a barrier?

 For families where there is an Early Help, Child in Need or Child Protection Plan in place and there are regular meetings, do they have the resources to attend meetings or join virtual meetings?